True North for Spiritual Seekers:

 Thich Nhat Hanh

-True North Program
+True North Program Details

-True North is an 8-month low-residency program for adults who want to practice fostering vitality in their communities, starting with themselves.
-True North is informed by Sourced Design and Sourced Education and supports adults as they learn how to creatively and courageously lead from within.
-Participating in this program requires a deep dedication to personal growth, as well as a commitment to practice creating the conditions for thriving in community.
+True North is informed by Sourced Design and Sourced Education and supports adults as they learn how to become more fully who they are.
+Participating in this program requires a deep dedication to personal growth.
+It is for those who share the Springhouse vision of a world where all life thrives.
 This program takes place online and on the Springhouse campus.

 Primary Program Components: